JackStouffer/jacks_standard_library/DESIGN.md

 * Each allocation is treated as a completely separate lifetime.
 * All allocations pull from a single, implicitly global, heap with a conceptually unlimited amount of memory.

+More on the "conceptually unlimited amount of memory" bit later.

 These design decisions actually make thinking about memory way more complicated than it needs to be.
 In a C program which exclusively uses the standard library allocator,